 Waitākiri School has an active parent/caregiver group who have an interest in helping the Principal, teachers and the Board of Trustees.
 They support the school financially by fundraising and with tasks that support running the school.
-The group meets once a month.
+The group meets twice a term in the evening.
 Please look out for dates of meetings in our newsletters and on our website calendar.
 If you would like to know more about the committee, please email firstname.lastname@example.org.

 Year 4, 5 and 6 are encouraged to take up the Waitākiri REAL Challenges.
 These challenges include learning opportunities in the arts, physical activities, numeracy and literacy, service to others and the community, and service in school.

-We fund specially trained teachers to provide Reading Recovery.
+We fund a specially trained teacher to provide Reading Recovery.
 It is an intensive reading and writing programme provided to particularly low progress children, identified through screening tests of 6 year olds.
 Parents will be contacted if their child is selected for Reading Recovery.

 Reporting to parents

-Children in years 1–3 receive a written report at the end of the term in which the anniversary of their school start date occurs, i.e. one year, two years, and three years after their start date.
-This report shows their achievement against the national standards.
-At six months, 18 months, and 30 months, they receive a progress report which shows their progress towards the relevant standards.
+Children in years 1–2 receive a written report at the end of the term in which the anniversary of their school start date occurs, i.e. one year and two years after their start date.
+This report shows their achievement against the curriculum levels.
+At six months and18 month they also receive a progress report which shows their progress towards the curriculum expectations.

 Scholastic Bookclub NZ Ltd

 During the year children take home an order form for books supplied by Scholastic N.Z.
 Ltd. If you wish to order, send the money and order form in a named envelope to the drop box outside the office by the due date.
 Cheques are made to Scholastic NZ Ltd.

 Each Friday morning, in the CHOICE room, ANZ bank visit the school to collect school banking from students.
 Two Student Councillors are trained to help with the banking.
 Further information regarding banking is included in this information pack.